Timinator2000/techio-algo-x/19 - 2025 and beyond/06 - periodic table spelling.md

 It is not often an opportunity comes along to test your skills on an exact-cover puzzle classified as “easy”.
 If you have completed a reasonable portion of this playground, you should be able to fly through this puzzle.
 I suggest you take this opportunity to test your knowledge and benchmark your learning.
 Use the following questions to reflect on your results:

-* How much of your solver code were you able to write from memory?
+* How much of your `AlgorithmXSolver` subclass were you able to write from memory?
 * How many syntax errors did you need to correct?
 * Did you make errors setting up your requirements and actions?
 * How long did it take before you had a full solution?